ikuhamada/state-hands-on/CMD/CMD41/SC/index.rst

 Here, the first column is the z-coordinate in the Bohr radius, and second, third, and fourth column are the planer averages of charge density, local potential (sum of local pseudo-, Hartree, and XC potentials), and hartree potential, respectively.

-By plotting the first and third colums, and first and fourth colums, we get the following potential profile:
+By plotting the first (z-coordinate) and third (local potential) colums, and first (z-coordinate) and fourth (electrostatic potential) colums, we get the following potential profile:

 .. image:: ../../../img/potential_profile_pbc.png
    :scale: 80%